tkuriyama/cryptopals/README.md

 ## Rust

 The latest set of implementations, a work in progress.

-Each set is an independent project and can be run accordingly with `cargo run` from `set1/rust/`, `set`/rust` etc.
+- each set is an independent project and can be run accordingly with `cargo run` from `set1/rust/`, `set`/rust/` etc.
+- each set imports a shared library from the `rust_utils` directory.